Another Mother for Peace: Origins

 AMP's first action was a Mother's Day campaign in opposition to the Vietnam War.
 Their plan was to send then-President Lyndon B. Johnson and members of Congress Mother's Day cards expressing their yearning for peace.

-Los Angeles artist Lorraine (née Art) Schneider donated the use of Primer, a striking illustration, for the Mother's Day peace cards, a sunflower on yellow background amid the slogan "War is not healthy for children and other living things."
+Los Angeles artist Lorraine Schneider donated the use of her illustration Primer for the Mother's Day peace cards.
+It depicts a sunflower on yellow background amid the slogan "War is not healthy for children and other living things."

 The Mother's Day card featured Schneider's sunflower design on the front.
 Inside was this text:

 For my Mother's Day gift this year,I don't want candy or flowers.I want an end to killing.

 We who have given lifemust be dedicated to preserving it.